RMIT-SEPT/majorproject-1-fri-10-30-6/README.md

 * Communication Done via Microsoft Teams, via a team and a group chat, lab teacher is added to team.
 * Unit Tests in backend tests folder.

+Upcoming Plans:

+* CircleCI deploy to AWS Intergration register/login
+*	MVC completed
+*	Unit tests/ for Reactand SpringBoot
+* Display	Booking history on Front End
+* Intergration Booking to Front End

+ New User stories

+#18 As a user, I would like to pay for the flight ticket on card
+#19 As  an admin, I would like the data store in cloud in case it get lost
+#20 As a user, I would like to book flights as well as calculating luggage price
+#21 As an employee, I would like to own an employee account to manage stuff
+#22 As an employee,  I would like to accept/delete/cancel/return payment

 ## Code documentation

 [Quick Start](/docs/README.md) in `docs` folder